xwying/Pedestrian_Flow_Simulation/README.md

 ![Picture1](https://github.com/xwying/Pedestrian_Flow_Simulation/blob/master/Example_output/Picture1.png)
 ![Picture2](https://github.com/xwying/Pedestrian_Flow_Simulation/blob/master/Example_output/Picture2.png)

-## 3.Program Flowchart & Contact information
+## 3.Program Flowchart & Contact Information
 Most of comments in this program were written in Chinese, I'm sorry if it doesn't display due to the difference of environment.
 I post the flowchart of the program [here](https://github.com/xwying/Pedestrian_Flow_Simulation/blob/master/Flowchart.png).
 If you have any problem or suggestion with this simulator, please feel free to contact [sslf@foxmail.com](sslf@foxmail.com)